jessicaw9494/react/05-entry.md

-# Entry 5: Compnents Interacting
+# Entry 5: Components Interacting

 ## Notes On What I learned
 ### Components Render Other Components